eflumerf/styleguide/dune-daq-cppguide.md

 extensively.
 This section lists the main dos and don'ts you should follow when writing a class.

+[The above opener adds no info whatsoever.
+Let's get rid of it]

 ### Doing Work in Constructors

 Avoid virtual method calls in constructors, and avoid initialization